Jesus: Other

 In Christian Gnosticism (now a largely extinct religious movement), Jesus was sent from the divine realm and provided the secret knowledge (gnosis) necessary for salvation.
+It is important to note that Gnosticism is not one homogeneous religion; it is an umbrella term used by modern scholars to discuss religious and philosophical ideas and systems from late first century AD among early Christian sects; and sects of other religions.
 Most Gnostics believed that Jesus was a human who became possessed by the spirit of "the Christ" at his baptism.
-This spirit left Jesus' body during the crucifixion, but was rejoined to him when he was raised from the dead.
-Some Gnostics, however, were docetics, believed that Jesus did not have a physical body, but only appeared to possess one.
+This spirit left Jesus's body during the crucifixion but was rejoined to him when he was raised from the dead.
+Some Gnostics were docetics, believing that Jesus did not have a physical body, but only appeared to possess one.
+The Gnostic Jesus can both differ greatly from the Christian Jesus, but also build on him.
+For instance, the Testimony of Truth, a Gnostic Christian text found in the Nag Hammadi library buried around 400 AD, explains that the serpent in Genesis 3 who instructs Adam and Eve is Jesus.

 Some Hindus consider Jesus to be an avatar or a sadhu.
 Paramahansa Yogananda, an Indian guru, taught that Jesus was the reincarnation of Elisha and a student of John the Baptist, the reincarnation of Elijah.
 Some Buddhists, including Tenzin Gyatso, the 14th Dalai Lama, regard Jesus as a bodhisattva who dedicated his life to the welfare of people.
 The New Age movement entertains a wide variety of views on Jesus.
 Theosophists, from whom many New Age teachings originated, refer to Jesus as the Master Jesus, a spiritual reformer, and they believe that Christ, after various incarnations, occupied the body of Jesus.
-The Urantia Book teaches Jesus is one of more than 700,000 heavenly sons of God.
-Antony Theodore in the book Jesus Christ in Love writes that there is an underlying oneness of Jesus' teachings with the messages contained in Quran, Vedas, Upanishads, Talmud and Avesta.
-Atheists reject Jesus' divinity, but have different views about him – from challenging his mental health to emphasizing his "moral superiority" (Richard Dawkins).
+The Urantia Book teaches that Jesus is one of more than 700,000 heavenly sons of God.
+Antony Theodore in the book Jesus Christ in Love writes that there is an underlying oneness of Jesus's teachings with the messages contained in Quran, Vedas, Upanishads, Talmud and Avesta.
+Atheists reject Jesus's divinity, but have different views about him—from challenging his mental health to emphasizing his "moral superiority" (Richard Dawkins).